loot/libloot/docs/metadata/data_structures/plugin.rst

   ``cleaning data set``

-  Cleaning data for this plugin, identifying dirty plugins.
-Plugin entries with regular expression filenames **must not** contain cleaning data.
+  An unordered set of cleaning data structures for this plugin, identifying dirty plugins.

 .. describe:: clean

   ``cleaning data set``

   An unordered set of cleaning data structures for this plugin, identifying clean plugins.
-Plugin entries with regular expression filenames **must not** contain cleaning data.
 The ``itm``, ``udr`` and ``nav`` fields are unused in this context, as they're assumed to be zero.

 Equality
 --------